Part 3

 You may find it useful for your listings to share the same counter as examples.
 To

-achieve this, nest a listing inside an example block with style listing
+achieve this, nest a listing inside an example block with style listing, and

 put the listing title on the example as we have done in Listing 3.3.